animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* need autofocus on uploadmodal, as well as initialpageload, then autofocus on modaltext area, then on CLOSE focus back to upload button for keyboard nativity

 * need top page cards to have a navigate to url button
 * need to test if code is autodetected in textarea
 * need to move CDNs into code, so that it works offline